- Doing Business

 Hazard Mitigation Planning

-In 2016, CED Division staff working with the Multiple Hazard Mitigation Plan (MHMP) Working Group updated the Town's MHMP.
+In 2016, Community and Economic Development Division staff working with the Multiple Hazard Mitigation Plan Working Group updated the City's Multiple Hazard Mitigation Plan.
 The working group:

 - Held regular meetings and public hearings

-- Created a list of action items and projects to implement to ddecrease impacts of these natural hazards and create a more resilient community
+- Created a list of action items and projects to implement to decrease impacts of these natural hazards and create a more resilient community

 - Develop and distribute a Draft MHMP

-The plan was finalized, adopted by the Board of Selectment, and approved by FEMA in 2017.
+The plan was finalized, adopted by the Board of Selectmen, and approved by FEMA in 2017.
 Learn more by clicking the link on the left.

 The CED Division also assists with the following: